Serial-Comma/obsidian-notes/H1 Economics/Factors affecting price elasticity of supply.md

 Example:
 Supply of fresh fish in a single day depends of size of that specific day's catch -> Unable to change supply in such short notice in response to that day's price changes-> Price inelastic
 Supply of fresh fish in the long run can be increased by acquiring more fishing boats/increasing other factors of production in response to price increase -> Price elastic

-Despite this, the supply is not perfectly price inelastic in the short run as firms can increase